Quantum Transitions of Nematic Phases in a Spin-$1$ Bilinear-Biquadratic Model and Their Implications for FeSe: Discussions and Conclusions

-{\bf DMRG calculations} We perform the density matrix renormalization group simulations with spin rotational $SU(2)$ symmetry on the $L \times 2L$ cylinder systems with $L = 4,6,8$ in the $y$ direction.
-The cylinder geometry has open boundary conditions along the $x$ direction and periodic boundary conditions along the $y$ direction.
-We keep up to $4000$ $SU(2)$ DMRG states for the $L=8$ cluster.
-In the N\'{e}el and CAFM phases, the truncation error is around $10^{-6}$; in the $(\pi/2,\pi)$ AFM$^*$ and $(\pi,0)$ AFQ phases, the truncation error is around $10^{-5}$.
-The small truncation errors ensure us to obtain accurate DMRG results.

-{\bf Acknowledgments}\\ We thank W. Yu, A. Goldman, A. B\"ohmer, A. Coldea, and E.M.
-Nica for useful discussions.
-The work was supported in part by the NSF Grant No.\ DMR-1309531 and the Robert A.\ Welch Foundation Grant No.\ C-1411 (W.-J.H., H.-H.L. and Q.S.), the NSF Grant No.\ DMR-1350237 (W.-J.H., H.-H.L. and A.H.N.), a Smalley Postdoctoral Fellowship of the Rice Center for Quantum Materials (H-H. L.), the National High Magnetic Field Laboratory through the NSF Grant No.\ DMR-1157490 and the State of Florida (S.-S.G.), the National Science Foundation of China Grant number 11374361 and the Fundamental Research Funds for the Central Universities and the Research Funds of Renmin University of China (R.Y.), and the Robert A.\ Welch Foundation Grant No.\ C-1818 (A.H.N.).
-The majority of the computational calculations have been performed on the Shared University Grid at Rice funded by NSF under Grant EIA-0216467, a partnership between Rice University, Sun Microsystems, and Sigma Solutions, Inc., the Big-Data Private-Cloud Research Cyberinfrastructure MRI-award funded by NSF under Grant No. CNS-1338099 and by Rice University, the Extreme Science and Engineering Discovery Environment (XSEDE) by NSF under Grants No.\ TG-DMR160003 and TG-DMR160057.
-Computational support has also been provided by XSEDE from the NSF under Grant No.\ DMR-160004 (S.S.G.). \\
+We thank W. Yu, A. Goldman, E. Abrahams, A. B\"ohmer, A. Boothroyd, A. Coldea, A. H. Nevidomskyy, and E. M. Nica for useful discussions.
+E.D. and W.-J.H. were supported by the U.S. Department of Energy (DOE), Office of Science, Basic Energy Sciences (BES), Materials Science and Engineering Division.
+This work was supported in part by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, under Award No. DE-SC0018197 and the Robert A.\ Welch Foundation Grant No.\ C-1411 (W.-J.H., H.-H.L. and Q.S.), a Smalley Postdoctoral Fellowship of the Rice Center for Quantum Materials (H-H. L.).
+R. Y. was supported by the National Science Foundation of China Grant number 11674392, the Fundamental Research Funds for the Central Universities and the Research Funds of Remnin University of China Grant number 18XNLG24, and the Ministry of Science and Technology of China, National Program on Key Research Project Grant number 2016YFA0300504.
+S.S.G. was supported by NSFC grants No. 11874078, 11834014, and the Fundamental Research Funds for the Central Universities.
+The majority of the computational calculations have been performed on the Extreme Science and Engineering Discovery Environment (XSEDE) supported by NSF under Grant No.\ DMR160057.
+Most of the numerical calculations have been done by W.-J.H. and H.-H.L. while at Rice University.